To learn more about the return home, read Returning Home with the Baby.

 For a baby born very prematurely, the biological age corresponds to their maturity and development, which does not equal their chronological age.
 They were born too early.
 This is their corrected age.

 Until the baby reaches 2 years of age, health professionals will function based on the child’s corrected age to monitor their development.
+A baby born prematurely may never catch up with the delays accumulated during this time.
 Even if we admit that it general a term baby will walk around 1 year old, a premature baby will take longer if they are born 12 weeks before term.
+It’s important to know that, for all babies, stunted growth cannot be made up if bone age is completed.

 They will examine their skills and competencies based on their corrected age up to 24 months.
 If the baby only walks at 14 months, this will be considered normal.
 At two years of age, the baby should have caught up.
 At this point, only the chronological age will be used to evaluate their growth and development over time.